-- Students who are native speakers of English and have completed their undergraduate or postgraduate education in an English medium institution in a country where English is the official language. - Students who have graduated from institutions where the medium of instruction is English, the TOEFL or IELTS requirement may be waived provided that the student supplies evidence that he/she obtained a TOEFL score of 500, or its equivalent on another standardized test approved by MOHESR, at the time of admission to his/her undergraduate program.
+1. Students who are native speakers of English and have completed their undergraduate or postgraduate education in an English medium institution in a country where English is the official language, subject to approval of the Ministry of Education.

 Once admitted and enrolled, the student must complete the program requirements within a maximum period of three calendar years and the Cumulative GPA must be at least 3.00 to graduate unless given an extension in writing by the Dean and Department Chair.